cami-chompers/Forksheet-and-Nanosheet-Simulation/README.md

 The script will:
 - Generate voltage vs. time plots for switching characteristics.
 - Export performance summaries as `.csv` files, including metrics like rise time, fall time, and propagation delays.
-- Evaluate machine learning models and display key metrics like MAE, RMSE, and R-squared (R2).
+- Evaluate machine learning models and display key metrics like MAE, MAE Off, MAE On, RMSE, and R-squared (R2).

 Example Outputs
 - Voltage vs. Time Plots: Visualize switching characteristics of nanosheet and forksheet designs.